 Wild animals of all shapes and sizes are born during the spring and summer months.
 In your own backyard, you may come across baby birds, rabbits, squirrels, opossums, and other young wildlife as they make they make their way into the world.

 For many people, the pleasure of seeing these young creatures is mixed with a sense of protectiveness—of wanting to help them survive.
-But spotting a baby animal by himself doesn't necessarily mean he's an orphan.
+Spotting a baby animal by himself doesn't necessarily mean he's an orphan.
 Many wildlife parents leave their young alone during the day, sometimes for long periods.
 The parent is usually nearby and quite conscious of her young.
-Also, keep in mind that despite their small size, many young animals are actually independent enough to fend for themselves.
+Also, keep in mind that, despite their small size, many young animals are actually independent enough to fend for themselves.

 How can you tell if an animal needs your help or should be left alone?
 Here are some general signs to look for: